 This course is a critical exploration of film as a comparative art form used to exemplify the human experiences.
 Students will comprehensively examine genre, formal composition, and critical perspectives.
 A history and screening of cinema, both international and domestic, will be included.

 HUM 290 Special Topics (1-4 units)

-(repeatable with new topic for up to 8 units) Prerequisite: ENGL 101 and others determined by the Liberal Arts faculty.
+Prerequisite: ENGL 101 and others determined by the Liberal Arts faculty.

 An intensive study in communications and/or the humanities from a critical perspective.

 HUM 299 Directed Study (1-4 units)